tobyhodges/fair-research-software/learners/setup.md

 A short summary of the commands you need to perform is shown below.

-To generate an SSH key pair, you will need to run the `ssh-keygen` command (included with your command line tool) and provide **your identity for the key pair** (e.g. the email address you used to register with GitHub) via the `-C` parameter as shown below.
+To generate an SSH key pair, you will need to run the `ssh-keygen` command line tool (included with your command line terminal) and provide **your identity for the key pair** (e.g. the email address you used to register with GitHub) via the `-C` parameter as shown below.

 You will then be prompted to answer a few questions -